 5:30 PM | High Altar

 Sung by the Saint Thomas Choir of Men and Boys.
-Today’s sermon is preached by the Rev. Elaine Farmer as part of her Holy Week Sermon Series “Touching the Mystery”.
+Sermon by the Very Rev. Robert Willis, Dean Emeritus of Canterbury.

 O Lord God, whose blessed Son our Savior gave his back to the smiters and hid not his face from shame: Give us grace to take joyfully the sufferings of the present time, in full assurance of the glory that shall be revealed; through the same Jesus Christ thy Son our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
 Amen.